pudly/schmopera-hugo/content/articles/musicians-sexual-harassment-blurred-lines.md

 ---
-title: Musicians, sexual harassment, & blurred lines
+title: "Musicians, sexual harassment, &amp; blurred lines"
 ---

 It was slightly eerie to listen to [Lauren Pierce describe](http://www.insidethearts.com/audience/going-confidently-in-the-direction-of-her-dreams/) some uncomfortable moments during a contract subbing as a double bassist in an orchestra.
 She recalled a man, a fellow orchestra member, whose seat was behind Pierce's, who spent a few rehearsals moving from friendly with her, to suggestive, to crossing lines.